 Bowls

-- Divide rice between two bowls
+- Divide rice between two serving bowls

-- With your fingers, dampen nori with water, and cut into strips.
+- With your fingers, dampen nori with cold water, and cut into strips.
 Divide the nori between the two bowls.

 - Roll smoked salmon slices into cigar shapes and divide between the bowls